James M. Innes Photographs

 Innes' professional portfolio consists of more than 250,000 images, including aerial and ground-level architectural, landscape, and cityscape images of Austin from 1990 to the present.
 He has documented hundreds of zoning cases from the Domain shopping center to the W Hotel and has photographed other shopping centers, office towers, and mixed-use developments before and after construction.
 He has also taken particular interest in the development of the F1 Circuit of the Americas racetrack.

 The bulk of the collection consists of aerial views and skylines of downtown Austin showing the many highrise buildings and illustrating the rapid changes in the city.
 The aerial photographs are primarily of downtown but also document the highways, interchanges, and major roads such as IH-35, Riverside Drive, and RM 2222; bridges; University of Texas campus and buildings; Town Lake (now Lady Bird Lake); dams; shopping centers including Northcross Mall, the Domain, and Hancock Center; the State Capitol building; and other geographical features such as Decker Lake.
 The cityscape views depict the changing shape of the downtown skyline.
 They include images taken during the day, evening, and at night, and are from many different perspectives.
 In addition to the aerial photographs and cityscapes are photographs documenting well-known parts of town and events such as the Seaholm Power Plant (image number 146); boaters on Town Lake and Lake Travis (images 189, 192, 219, 225, 251, 253, 259, 273-274, 278-283, 293, 317, 352); the Stevie Ray Vaughan Statue at Auditorium Shores (images 205, 209-210, 222); Barton Springs (images 218, 246); the Capital 10K race (images 236-237); assorted painted outdoor murals (images 261, 264, 266, 268-271, 275); and a Formula One race downtown (images 338-339).
 A few local business are documented including the deck at Oyster's Landing (image 217), Flipnotics Coffeespace (image 235), the Whole Foods lot on Lamar Blvd. before the current building was built (image 239), Eckerd Pharmacy grand opening (image 267), the Omlettry (image 271), and Strait Music Company (image 273).
-There are also 240 photographs taken in April 2013 that document the 100th anniversary of the Rotary Club.
+There are also 240 photographs taken in April 2013 that document the 100th anniversary of the Rotary Club, as well as, 118 photographs taken in 2015 for Austin Fashion Week.

 Restrictions on Access